ebitengine/oto/README.md

 func main() {

-    //Open the file for reading.
+    // Open the file for reading.
 Do NOT close before you finish playing! file, err := os.Open("./my-file.mp3")
     if err != nil {
         panic("Failed to open mp3 file")
     }

-    //Decode file.
+    // Decode file.
 This process is done as the file plays so it won't
-    //load the whole thing into memory.
-    decodedMp3, err := mp3.NewDecoder(file)
+    // load the whole thing into memory. decodedMp3, err := mp3.NewDecoder(file)
     if err != nil{
         panic("Failed to decode mp3")
     }

-    //Rest is the same...
+    // Rest is the same...

-    //Close file only after you finish playing file.Close()
+    // Close file only after you finish playing file.Close()
 }
 ```